breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

  ## Blank Spaces and Line Jumps

- The browser ignores blank spaces and end of lines.
-If we want to jump one line, we have to use the `<br>` tag.
-If we want more "spaces" we need to insert the command `&nbsp;` per each blank space (yes, we know it’s weird, but it is what it is).
+ Empty (or blank) spaces and line breaks are ignored by the browser when rendering the text.
+If we write five blank spaces in a row, or just one, the browser will interpret it the same way.
+If we want a line break, we must use the `<br>` tag.
+If we want more "space", we need to insert `&nbsp;` for each whitespace (yes, we know it’s weird, but it is what it is).

 **The following three alternatives will look the same (spaces and jumps of line will be ignored):**